peetjthinkful/peetjthinkful.github.io/source/_posts/2014-01-29-introduction-to-css-positioning.markdown

 _The truth about CSS Positioning is that it's a pain in the ****_

-{% jsfiddle TtK6R result,html,css default default 600px %}
+{% jsfiddle TtK6R result,html,css default 600px %}